-We generally have shows Tuesday – Sunday, with no show on Monday.
-Times for our performances run as follows:
+Our regular season shows generally run Tuesday – Sunday, with no show on Monday.
+Times for our all regular performances run as follows:

 All Evening Performances: